Chapter 1: Introduction to Templates

 Every occurrence of CPP in the source file is replaced with "C PLUS PLUS" during preprocessing.
 This substitution is unconditional, context independent, and occurs before the compiler sees the code.

 Templates, by contrast, are a core language feature of C++.
 They are processed by the compiler, participate directly in the type system, and enforce strong compile-time checking.
 This fundamental difference means macros cannot substitute for templates, despite superficial similarity.
+The following examples demonstrate where macros fall short and why templates are preferred for type-safe generic programming.

 #include <iostream>